uoi-io/ansible-galera/README.md

 ```

 ### VARIABLES
-Because the module support RedHat and Debian distributions like, we have to define some values depending of the family.
+Because the module support RedHat and Debian distributions like, we have to define some values depending of the OS family.
 ```
 ### REDHAT
 # file: roles/galera/vars/RedHat.yml